 Positions of leadership impart multiple complex political situations, which the leader must navigate successfully and eloquently.
 To do this, the leader must remain diplomatic.
 Diplomacy for a successful leader involves conflict resolution and the ability to maintain good relationships with the conceding parties.

 This culmination of skills permits the social finesse necessary for the leader to possess political savviness.
-This is a challenging quality to cultivate, and often is an innate talent of successful leaders.
+This is a challenging quality to cultivate and often is an innate talent of successful leaders.

 Table 1: Leadership Styles

 The affiliative leader focuses on the happiness of the group’s members over the organization’s goals.
-This style often creates a harmonious environment, but may not promote a collective vision.
+This style often creates a harmonious environment but may not promote a collective vision.
 This style may be temporarily effective in organizations with low morale.
 The leader focuses on growing a strong emotional connection with the group members with the hope that the team members will be highly committed.
 Unfortunately, hope is not a persuasion strategy.

 The authentic leader uses his or her personal experiences to empower members of the organization.
 This style requires that the leader be highly introspective and capable of behaving in a genuine manner.

 The authoritarian leader maintains governance through dominance and coercive tactics.
 This leader relies on intimidating constituents to attain goals.
 This style adheres strongly to a hierarchical workflow.
-Authoritarian leaders may be effective in scenarios where drastic change is necessary or when dramatic events have occurred and strong, resolute leadership is immediately required to avoid or control untoward events.
+Authoritarian leaders may be effective in scenarios in which drastic change is necessary or when dramatic events have occurred and strong, resolute leadership is immediately required to avoid or control untoward events.

-The authoritative leader, not to be confused with an authoritarian leader, is a compelling leadership type utilizing motivational techniques to inspire members.
+The authoritative leader, not to be confused with an authoritarian leader, is a compelling leadership type that uses motivational techniques to inspire members.
 This leadership style maintains the leader as an authority figure while permitting followers to define their specific personal contributions to the organization.
 This style is effective when it is necessary for an organization to redefine its future goals and vision.

 The pacesetting leader serves as a role model for work ethic, motivation, and performance standards.
 If an individual does not meet the expectations set forth by the leader, the leader steps in to facilitate meeting the goals.
-This style is primarily effective for organizations with highly skilled and motivated employees.
+This style is effective primarily for organizations with highly skilled and motivated employees.
 This technique can be effective when the organization requires quick results.

 The transformational leader focuses on transforming followers through serving as a charismatic role model.
 The leader takes the humble role of a servant, with the goal of guiding members to achieve a collective identity.
 The leader must have the following hierarchical priorities in mind: organization goals, team members’ goals, and only lastly, the leader’s interests.
-This style requires that a selfless ideal is embraced by the leader.
+This style requires a selfless ideal to be embraced by the leader.

 Leadership requires an intricate implication of interpersonal communication, and emotional intelligence is the centerpiece.
 Emotional intelligence is a person’s ability to interpret and use emotions appropriately in a social setting.
 Within the leadership framework, emotional intelligence is the most effective predictor of successful leadership.